-CPRA is collaborating with partners to identify and address gaps to mitigate future over-toppings.
+CPRA is collaborating with levee districts (TLCD, NLLD, and SLLD) to identify and address gaps to mitigate future over-toppings.
 Included in this effort is the continued improvements and levee lifts for the interim Morganza to the Gulf Hurricane Protection System.